Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Estimating Vertical Velocity in Convection Simulations

 \subsubsection{Impact of Temperature and Model Grid Spacing}

-Because we derived expressions relating latent heating to $w_c$ that neglect ice, an unreasonable assumption at high altitudes, we expect that the accuracy of the vertical velocity estimates depends on whether ice is present.
+Because we derived expressions relating latent heating to $w_c$ that neglected ice, an unreasonable assumption at high altitudes, we expect that the accuracy of the vertical velocity estimates may depend on whether ice is present.
 We focus on the estimates given by $\alpha_p$, since, based on Figs. \ref{fig:pred_vs_true_a} and \ref{fig:pred_vs_true_b}, they have higher precision and less bias than the other two estimators.
-Additionally, to examine the impact of model grid size on the $w_c$ estimators, we focus on WRF Goamazon 250 m and 4 km ensemble simulations of the same mesoscale convective systems.
+Additionally, to examine the impact of model grid size on the $w_c$ estimators, we focus on WRF GoAmazon 250 m and 4 km ensemble simulations of the same mesoscale convective systems.

 Figs. \ref{fig:pred_vs_true_tc_binned_250m} and \ref{fig:pred_vs_true_tc_binned_4km} show two-dimensional histograms of the estimated versus simulated $w_c$ grouped into 10 K temperature bins for the WRF GoAmazon 250 m and 4 km runs, respectively.
-Both figures show that $w_c$ estimates are fairly precise for all temperatures except within 230--240 K, where the distributions of estimated vertical velocities broaden.
+Both figures show that $w_c$ estimates are fairly precise for all temperatures except within 230--250 K, where the distributions of estimated vertical velocities broaden.
 As we expect, the $w_c$ estimates are more accurate when the temperature of the cloud is higher, where our liquid-only assumption is acceptable.
-Below 230 K, $w_c$ estimates made with $\alpha_p$ are negatively biased, and the negative bias is more pronounced in the 4 km WRF simulation.
+Below 230 K, $w_c$ estimates made with $\alpha_p$ are still fairly accurate, albeit noisy in the 250 m case.
 Moreover, Figs. \ref{fig:pred_vs_true_tc_binned_250m} and \ref{fig:pred_vs_true_tc_binned_4km} illustrate that the temperature sensitivity of the estimated $w_c$, shown in the red and green curves, increases as the in-cloud temperature bin decreases.
 The range of $w_c$ values expected by shifting $T_c$ by $\pm$5 K is broader in the upper troposphere, leading to high uncertainties in the vertical velocity.
 This uncertainty is amplified when the true $w_c$ is high.

-The accuracy of the $\alpha_p$ estimates varies most strongly with the model grid spacing at low temperatures.
-Below $\approx230$ K, $w_c$ estimates in the 250 m simulation are more accurate than the ones in the 4 km simulation.
-However, the predicted velocities in the 4 km case are more narrowly spread.
-The results suggest that $\alpha_p$ more accurately quantifies the vertical velocities in large-eddy simulation runs than it does in coarser simulations.